AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/immutable-files.md

 $ cd /etc/httpd/conf.d/enabled_vhosts/; ln -s ../available_vhosts/weretail_publish.vhost .
 ```

-Now apache webserver knows that domain is something it should yield traffic for, but we still need to inform the dispatcher module it has a new domain name to honor.
+Now apache webserver knows that domain is something it should yield traffic for, but we still need to inform the Dispatcher module it has a new domain name to honor.
 We will start by creating a new `*_vhost.any` file `/etc/httpd/conf.dispatcher.d/vhosts/weretail_vhosts.any` and inside that file we will put in the domain name we want to honor:

 ```
 "we-retail.adobe.com"